 How to actually smash your reading week

-For the lucky few, they have been blessed by the uni gods with a reading week.
+This article is for the lucky few who have been blessed by the uni gods with a reading week.
 In comparison to the unfortunate rest who have to carry on as normal, those given a reading week get a full week off.

 Cue the classic angel-versus-devil debate on our shoulders.
 Do we owe it to our ever-hopeful lecturers to catch up on what we’ve missed?
 Or should we knuckle down in our studies to make the academic comeback of the century?